 |Fees||Look up fees|

-This subject is concerned with the regulation of financial intermediaries, including financial product issuers, broker/dealers, fund managers, custodians, financial planners and investment advisers.
-Orthodox approaches to the regulation of financial intermediaries have been under significant challenge since the Global Financial Crisis, with more to come.
+This subject is concerned with the regulation of financial services providers, including financial product issuers, broker/dealers, fund managers, custodians, financial planners and investment advisers.
+Orthodox approaches to the regulation of financial intermediaries are under significant challenge.
 The subject combines a thorough technical grounding in the current law governing the provision of financial services to retail and wholesale clients in Australia with broader perspective on likely future directions in financial services regulation.
-The lecturer is a former Australian Securities and Investments Commission (ASIC) Regional Commissioner and one of Australia’s leading experts in the areas of funds management law and financial services regulation
+The lecturer is a former Australian Securities and Investments Commission (ASIC) Regional Commissioner and one of Australia’s leading experts in the areas of collective investments law and financial services regulation.

 This subject examines the regulation of financial services providers and the legal dimensions of their relationship with their clients.
 In particular, it deals directly with relevant parts of Chapter 7 of the Corporations Act 2001 (Cth) and the general law relating to brokers, dealers and financial advisers.
-It also covers the related topic of financial product disclosure.
+It also covers the related topics of financial product sales and financial consumer protection.